'Asussy'

 Optical: DVD-RW

 I think I bought this in 2017 when I was studying, it has been my main laptop since then.
 I did not do a tonne of research before buying, I just figured "oh it has a graphics card, it'll probably play games".
-It came with Windows 10 and has had multiple issues with that including a total crash within the first year requiring a reinstall, and the hard drive became unusably slow/corrupted by 2024.
-Since building a PC in 2020 it had kinda gone to the wayside, but I am using it more recently for trying out different distros.
+It came with Windows 10 and had multiple issues with that including a total crash within the first year requiring a reinstall, and the hard drive became unusably slow/corrupted by 2024.
+Since building a PC in 2020 it had kinda gone to the wayside, until I started using it for trying out different distros.
 It has had MX Linux (which stopped booting one day), antiX saved it and was on there for a while after that.
-Most recently I have put Debian 12 on it and fixed the issues that broke MX and other attempted installs.
+I also have put Debian 12 on it and fixed the issues that broke MX and other attempted installs.
 If you are looking at one of these second hand, don't.
 If you already have one, there's troubleshooting advice and links further down.

 Things I like about it: